top of page

 ABOUT

 Dina is drawn to stories featuring unlikely connections, dual narratives and the impact of conflict and crisis on ordinary lives.
-She hosts the podcast “The Branch”, sponsored by Hadassah, which tells the stories of relationships between Jews and Arabs, Israelis and Palestinians .
+She hosts the podcast “Groundwork" and previously "The Branch”, which tell the stories of relationships between Jews and Arabs, Israelis and Palestinians .
 She also hosts another podcast, “The Patient is In” sponsored by Stuffthatworks, which features conversations with people navigating chronic illness.

 Dina is a long-time foreign correspondent who began her overseas career in the Jerusalem bureau of The Associated Press.
 She was later posted to AP’s Johannesburg bureau where she covered southern Africa.
 She’s also reported from Senegal, Kenya, Pakistan, Jordan, Tunisia, Russia, and Ukraine